ncsa/PrimaJira/README.md

 The tool will take it from there.

+## activity_complete.py
+Goes through activities, finds their corresponding Epics and checks the Started/Finished checkboxes depending on the Epics' completion.

 ## diff.py
-diff.py will compare Primavera and JIRA instances specified in the *login* file for inconsistencies, alert the user and suggest further action.
+Compares Primavera and JIRA instances specified in the *login* file for inconsistencies, alerts the user and suggests further action.

+## excel_to_primavera.py
+Creates Activities and Steps within them from an excel file named input.xlsx

+## jira_lync.py
+Goes through Activities and their Steps, gathering their ticket records.
+Then, it will create records in the NCSA JIRA about corresponding tickets in the LSST JIRA.